Hashtagsmile/CISERVER/README.md

 # CISERVER
 This is a project for the course DD2480
+Group members : Rabi Hanna, Oliver Lindblad, Hasti Mohebali Zadeh, Alexander Binett, Kaan Ucar
 This project is about implementing a CI (Continuous Integration) server